-This letter hepoint is entiticate shall not be reproduced (except in full version) without the written approval of the UL Company ("UL").
+This letter / report / certificate shall not be reproduced (except in full version) without the written approval of the UL Company. ("UL")

 LETTERS / REPORTS / CERTIFICATES Letters / Reports / Certificates of UL are issued for the exclusive use of the Customer to whom they are addressed.
-No cuctation from reports / certificates or use of the UL's name is permitted except by UL's express written authorizedon.
-Letters / reports / certificates apply only to the specific meterials, products or processes tested, examined or surveyed and are not necessarily indicative of the qualities of apparently identical or similar materials, includes a processes.
-Reports / Certificates of UL do not releves sellings / supports and or their responsibilities with regard to the quality / quantity of the goods in delivery not do they repulsed in the Consomer's right to Cara apparent sellings / support and/or holder delivers in the product in Consomer in contrast, ton (including negligence or breach of statutory duty) or howsover, and whatever the cause thereof, (a) for any food in direct or consequential damage of any nature whatevever, shall be limited to the amount of the fee paid in respect of the specific Work(s) which give nee to such claim.
-For Reports / Contincatos, refer to the UL NS Terms and Conditions.
+No quotation from reports / certificates or use of the UL's name is permitted except by UL's express written authorization.
+Letters / reports / certificates apply only to the specific materials, products or processes tested, examined or surveyed and are not necessarily indicative of the qualities of apparently identical or similar materials, products or processes.
+Reports / Certificates of UL do not relieve sellers / suppliers from their contractual responsibilities with regard to the quality / quantity of the goods in delivery nor do they prejudice the Customer's nght to claim agains sellers / suppliers from their contractual responsibilities with regard to the quality / quantity of the liability of UL to the Customer in contract, tort (including negligence or breach of statutory duty) or howsoever, and whatever the cause thered, (a) for any loss of profit, business, contracts, revenues, or anticipating savings; or (b) for any special indirect or consequential damage of any nature whatsoever, shall be limited to the amount of the fee paid in respect of the specific Work(s) which give rise to such claim.
+For Reports / Certificates, refer to the UL VS Terms and Conditions.